Suggested links

 Trying to resolve a situation while angry often doesn’t lead to production results, so don’t hesitate to tell the people around you that you need a timeout.

-Cognitive restructuring is a help tool in cognitive behavioral therapy and simply means changing your thoughts.
-This method works by using logic to challenge the more illogical angry thoughts.
+Cognitive restructuring is a common tool in cognitive behavioral therapy (CBT).
+It simply means changing one’s thoughts.
+This method uses logic to challenge the more illogical, angry thoughts.

 While anger can be a healthy emotion, it can lead to irrational or untrue beliefs.
-During anger management therapy, a mental health professional walks you through the situation causing your anger and helps you identify what is true and untrue.
+During anger management classes, a healthcare or mental health professional walks you through the situation causing your anger and helps you identify what is true and untrue.

 Finally, you replace the angry thought with a more balanced one that reflects what’s actually true about the situation.
 Luckily, this technique doesn’t require a therapist to work—you can use this process to begin challenging your anger in a healthy, productive way.

-Humor can be a fantastic tool to help defuse and control anger.
+Humor can be a fantastic tool for defusing and controlling anger.
 However, certain types of humor, like sarcasm or “laughing off” your problems, should be avoided.
 These types of humor have the potential to be interpreted as hurtful and worsen an angry moment.

 When experiencing uncontrolled anger, you may feel that focusing on anything other than anger is impossible.
-However, shifting focus to a solution can help lessen the anger, even if it’s a small action.
+However, shifting your thoughts to a solution can help lessen the anger, even if it’s a small action.

 For example, if a nearby conversation angers you, put on headphones and block them out.
 If a project isn’t going well and working on it worsens your anger, take a brisk walk outside and blow off some steam.